High-Desert-Institute/Meshtastic-LLM/project-spec.md

 - Unit tests for CSV helpers, filename sanitization, dedupe logic (sightings), trigger detection (DM vs librarian)
 - Integration tests with a Meshtastic mock and an Ollama stub server
 - Golden-file tests for prompt assembly and reply splitting
+- A `--test` CLI flag runs the bridge against a stubbed Meshtastic interface using temporary directories so automated agents can exercise the workflow without modifying real data

 ### Deliverables and acceptance criteria
 - Two runnable Python scripts with minimal config and no external DB dependencies